 Dick Hubbard, Hilary Sumpter, Tim Watts, Steve Cole and Andrew Smith.

 The Board is responsible to Outward Bound's Members Council to maintain the values and ethos of Outward Bound.

 Are you a Council member?
-Access Members' page here.
+Access the Members Council private page here.

 Our Foundation is vital to securing Outward Bound's long-term financial viability.
 Income streams generated by these funds are applied to:

 Donations to the Foundation can be made via a lump sum or through a series of pledged payments, and can be targeted towards an area of the community that you may wish to support.
 These donations help us make the Outward Bound experience accessible to more New Zealanders, regardless of their background.